Arjun-G-Ravi/Non-AI-Notes/03_Programming languages/03_R/00_Introduction.md

 # Comparison with Python
 - R is better for statistical data analysis and visualisation
 - R specialises on Data Science.
-So its ecosystem is made exactly for this task.
+So its ecosystem is made exactly for this task(while python is a general purpose programming language)
 - R has a steeper learning curve
-- Python is a multipurpose programming language.
-R isn't
-- R is slower
-- R takes more memory
+- R is slowert, takes more memory
 - Deployment is harder for R